 Current sensing for both, telemetry as well as overcurrent protection is done by sensing the voltage across the sync FET RDson.
 This method enhances the converter's efficiency, reduces cost by eliminating a current sense resistor and any minimizes sensitivity to layout related noise issues.
 A novel, patented scheme allows reconstruction of the average inductor current from the voltage sensed across the Sync FET Rdson.
-It should be noted here that it is this reconstructed average inductor current that is digitized by the ADC and used for output current reporting as well as for overcurrent warning, the threshold for which may be set using the IOUT_OC_WARN_LIMIT command.
-The current is reported in 1/16A resolution using the READ_IOUT PMBus command.
-For the IR38165 and IR38365, which support i2c communication, but not PMBus, the current information may be read back through the 8-bit register output_current_byte, which reports the current in 1/4 A resolution.
+It should be noted here that it is this reconstructed average inductor current that is digitized by the ADC and used for output current reporting as well as for overcurrent warning, the threshold for which may be set using the i2c commands.
+The current information can be read back through the 8-bit register output\current\byte, which reports the current in 1/4 A resolution.